 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Speaking at the Smart Buildings Show in London earlier this week, Susan Clarke, Principal Analyst at independent technology research and consulting firm Verdantix delivered her talk “Smart Buildings in 2025: What Will the Technology Ecosystem Look Like?”
+Speaking at the Smart Buildings Show 2018, Susan Clarke, Principal Analyst at independent technology research and consulting firm Verdantix delivered her talk “Smart Buildings in 2025: What Will the Technology Ecosystem Look Like?”

 Verdantix recently interviewed 45 executives across facilities management, technology, real estate, software and building technology sectors to discover the key trends that are shaping the evolution of smart buildings.

 The 45 senior executives agreed on the importance of technology in the future of smart buildings.
 It holds one of the biggest seats at the table.
 But respondents didn’t agree on everything.
 Opinions differed on how this technology will be organised, and there are two very different futures imagined.
 One future sees a highly integrated and highly connected smart building.
 The other future sees a decentralised smart building.

 What’s the difference between a highly integrated and a decentralised smart building?

 In short, the difference is in data connectivity: highly integrated smart buildings have a single IP network, but decentralised smart buildings have asset-specific networks.